Fine-Tuning DistilBERT for Restaurant Search NER

 Training

-Load DistilBERT with a token-classification head, passing the label mappings:
+We load DistilBERT with a token-classification head and pass the label mappings:

 PYTHON